 How is the software on the Mi 9T Pro?

-I’m just going to get this out of the way: I’m not really a fan of MIUI 10.
+I’m just going to get this out of the way: I’m not really a fan of MIUI 10 or the latest released MIUI 11, which is an improvement.
 The best thing I can say about the Mi 9T Pro’s software is it’s ad-free, something that many Xiaomi phones can’t claim.
 Unfortunately, it’s still packed full of bloatware.
 Pretty much every Google app has a Mi equivalent and it just feels unnecessary when Google’s apps already work so well.

 The entire MIUI 10 experience is a bit buggy.